eldskald/dotfiles/README.md

 ### Instructions for Neovim

-You need `ripgrep` and `fd`.
+You need `ripgrep`, `fd` and `tree-sitter-cli`.
 Having `wl-clipboard` if you're on Wayland might be important too if you want Neovim to share the system clipboard.

 ```
-sudo pacman -S neovim ripgrep fd
+sudo pacman -S neovim ripgrep fd tree-sitter-cli
 ./install neovim
 ```